 Download Agenda for Bangalore – Kannada Version

-The AfB is a set of initiatives, across the spectrum of government and society, which BPAC believes will enhance the quality of life for all citizens in Bangalore.
-As the objectives are reached, or based on review from time to time, BPAC may include new initiatives that reﬂect the changing needs of the city.
+The Agenda for Bengaluru is a set of initiatives, across the spectrum of government and society, which B.PAC believes will enhance the quality of life for all citizens in Bengaluru.
+As the objectives are reached, or based on review from time to time, B.PAC may include new initiatives that reﬂect the changing needs of the city.

-1. SEPARATION OF PLANNING AND ADMINISTRATION – Create a statutory planning approach for all aspects of economic and social development, through the formation of a regional planning authority for Bangalore city.
+Create a statutory planning approach for all aspects of economic and social development, through the formation of a regional planning authority for Bengaluru city.

-2. ACCOUNTABLE CITY GOVERNMENT – Establish a meaningful term of office for the Mayor of the city, the Corporation Commissioner and key civic officials, such that they have adequate time to develop a vision for the city and implement it.
-Ensure that the mandates of the 74th Amendment, and the recommendations of the Kasturirangan Committee, are implemented.
+Establish a meaningful term of office for the Mayor of the city, the Corporation Commissioner and key civic officials, such that they have adequate time to develop a vision for the city and implement it.
+Ensure that the mandates of the 74th Amendment, and the recommendations of the Dr. K. Kasturirangan Committee, are implemented.

-3. SPECIAL STATUTE FOR BANGALORE – Introduce legislation as proposed in the Bangalore Metropolitan Region Governance Bill to strengthen public administration, to facilitate citizen participation in governance, and to enhance the powers of city government.
+Introduce legislation as proposed in the Bengaluru Metropolitan Region Governance Bill to strengthen public administration, facilitate citizen participation in governance and enhance the powers of city government.

-4. CITY GOVERNMENT AS AN IMPORTANT THIRD TIER OF GOVERNMENT – All parastatals that provide civic services should be brought under a common authority for the city; to ensure that BBMP has capacity to administrate the areas of the city.
-Ensure that the key officials in the BBMP (and the parastatals, e.g. BWSSB, BMRTC, BESCOM) are appointed in time so that there is adequate leadership to meet the city’s needs for development.
+Pushing for key officials in the BBMP (and the parastatals, e.g. BWSSB, BMRTC, BESCOM) to be appointed in time so that there is adequate leadership to meet the city’s needs for development.
+All parastatals that provide civic services should be brought under a common authority for the city to ensure that BBMP has capacity to administrate the areas of the city.
 A municipal cadre should be established for the state, and officials in city government appointed from this cadre only.

-5. EXPERTISE – Appoint technical members in the Boards of the civic agencies, and technical advisory groups in each agency that bring in the expertise of private citizens into the regular functioning of service providers.
+Appoint technical members in the Boards of the civic agencies, and technical advisory groups in each agency that bring in the expertise of private citizens to the regular functioning of service providers.

-2. Promoting citizen inclusion in governance – The city is growing in size every day, and the scale of the problems we face is also increasing.
+The city is growing in size every day, and the scale of the problems we face is also increasing.
 Also, there is a growing disconnect between citizens and governance.
-To address these deficits, BPAC will push for formal inclusion of citizens in public decision-making and in solving problems at the neighbourhood levels.
+To address these deﬁcits, B.PAC will push for formal inclusion of citizens in public decision-making and in solving problems at the neighbourhood levels.
 This can be done by: